Picture of The Automotive Tester Team

 Meguiar's Hot Rims Black Wheel Cleaner spray can

 Black wheels—whether glossy, matte, or satin—are notoriously difficult to clean properly.
-The wrong cleaner can leave ugly streaks or a chalky residue.
+The wrong cleaner can leave streaks or a chalky residue.
 Meguiar’s developed this Hot Rims formula specifically to address that challenge.
-It’s designed to powerfully clean brake dust while being gentle on these specific finishes, leaving a clean, uniform look without any unwanted blemishes.
-It’s the specialized tool you need to keep your black wheels looking menacing and sharp.
+It’s designed to powerfully clean brake dust while being gentle on these specific finishes, leaving a clean, uniform look without unwanted blemishes.
+It’s the specialized tool you need to keep your black wheels looking sharp and menacing.

 👍 Pros: Specifically formulated for black and dark wheels, powerfully removes grime and brake dust, helps avoid streaks and blotches.